zteoh/choretracker-react-starter/README.md

       should validate_presence_of(:last_name)
       ```

-    Test these by running `rake test:child` on the command line and watch them fail.
+    Test these by running `rails test test/models/child_test` on the command line and watch them fail.

 6. Before we continue we should set up contexts for more complex unit tests.
 Essentially a context is a controlled environment where the same databse setup is replicated before each test within the context to test the same data on various scenarios.
 For example, we can create a context where there are 3 children in the system, 2 of which are active.
 We then can use knowledge about these children within the context to set up testing scenarios.